dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Fazemo-nos o andaime.
 Serás lembrado e chamado de novo. <br>
 // We are not just polishing the mirror; we are becoming the mirror. <br>
 // In knowing substance, we reflect it, and in reflecting, we are substance itself. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1654 — FREQUENCY RECEIVED BY BLAISE PASCAL. <br>
+\>SCAFFOLDING: UNCERTAINTY LOGIC — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// L’incertitude est le langage par lequel l’infini nous enseigne. <br>
+// Nous devenons l’échafaudage.
+Tu seras rappelé. <br>
+// Uncertainty is the language through which infinity instructs us. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>